Table 23: Respiratory Agents - Inhaled

 - diagnosis of asthma; and

-SmartPA: Claims for Alvesco, Arnuity, and Qvar Redihaler will usually process at the pharmacy without a PA request if the member has a history of paid MassHealth pharmacy claims for at least 90 out of the last 120 days for the requested agent.†
+SmartPA: Claims for Alvesco and Qvar Redihaler will usually process at the pharmacy without a PA request if the member has a history of paid MassHealth pharmacy claims of the requested agent for at least 90 out of the last 120 days.†

 arformoterol and formoterol